aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

     ...
     </div>

-We used **ng-repeat** directive of Angularjs to render the array of people (vm.persons).
+We used **ng-repeat** directive of AngularJS to render the array of people (vm.persons).
 See the result:

 <img src="images/phonebook-people-view-1.png" alt="Phonebook peoples" class="img-thumbnail" width="790" height="285" />